ADVENTURE IS WORTHWHILE.~Aesop

 It damn true is!
-You’ll realise why this is true when you go on adventures that will engulf you & make you feel alive.
-My recent trek to Savandurga, the largest monolith of Asia was one such adventure.
+You’ll realize why this is true when you go on adventures that will engulf you & make you feel alive.
+Savandurga trek, my recent escapade to the largest monolith of Asia was one such adventure.

 View of the huge monolithic rock from the base

 The mighty rock of Savandurga stands at a height of 1227 metres above sea level.
 Situated in Magadi taluk of Ramanagara district, this hill is around 60 km away from Bangalore.

 I had visited Savandurga a few years back with a group of friends, but had not completed the trek because of the heavy rains that day & my wimpy knees which started shivering as soon as we gained some altitude.
 But this time, it was going to be different.
 I was a more seasoned trekker with the experience of doing numerous treks around Bangalore & in the western ghats.

 I along with a friend set off from Bangalore at around 5.00 AM on a bike.
 Being early February, the cold wind rushed past against us making the journey a little inexpedient.
 However, we had made up our minds to climb the hill before dawn so that we could witness the captivating sunrise from the peak & we sped along the meandering roads braving the chilly wind.
 Alas, we should have started sooner if we were to be at the peak by dawn.
 It was already almost 7.00 AM by the time we reached the base of the hill & the sun was rising up in the far horizon.

 Regardless, we quickly asked for instructions from a guy at the small restaurant opposite Lakshmi Narasimhaswamy temple at the base, parked our bike, asked him about availability of breakfast on our return & started our ascend.
 He told us to just follow the arrow marks painted on the rock & keep moving along the electric poles to reach the peak.